openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 ### Step 3.
 Create an Inference Request

 The `ov::InferRequest` class provides methods for model inference in OpenVINO™ Runtime.
-For more details see the [InferRequest detailed documentation](./ov_infer_request.md).
+For more details, see the [InferRequest detailed documentation](./ov_infer_request.md).

 Use the following code to create an inference request: